 Tener facha means that somebody is handsome or good-looking.

 Facha comes from the Italian word “faccia” which means face.
 So, the direct translation would be “to have faced”.

 It can also be used as an adjective for a good-looking person, and then it would be fachero (male) or fachera (female).

 Flashear means to imagine, invent something, or not be realistic about something.
 It can both be used in a positive or negative way.

 If someone tells you you are flashero (male) or flashera (female) it means that they think you are being dramatic or not realistic about something you are saying.

 Cheto refers to somebody wealthy, economically well-off, or high-class.
-But sometimes also with a negative sound to it as somebody narcissist or that think they are better than the rest.
+But sometimes it also with a negative sound to it as somebody narcissist or that thinks they are better than the rest.

 Cheto can also be used for things or products that are of very good quality.

-Trucho refers to something being fake or with lack of quality.
+Trucho refers to something being fake or with a lack of quality.

 You might, for example, hear Argentines use billetes truchos when referring to fake pesos notes circulating in the economy.